![]() |

 I'm still commuting to work by bike and train, and recently, as I was pedaling up a hill in San Mateo, a delivery van overtook me, and there was a dull thud that almost startled me!
 Then I saw that it was the paperboy, driving by the single homes at a speed of 20 km/h, throwing the daily newspapers, wrapped in plastic covers, into the driveways every five seconds.
 Wroom -- Tok!
 Wrooom -- Tok!
 Wroom -- Tok!
 Since Americans don't insist on having the newspaper in the mailbox and aren't bothered if it ends up half under a parked car or near abandoned children's toys, the paperboy manages an average of 12 newspapers per minute.
 Clever!

 Train travel is completely unpopular in America -- those who want to travel prefer to take a plane due to the large distances.
-At Amtrak, a conductor approaches you on the platform, shows you where you can board, and another places a small bridge at the entrance so you don't injure yourself on the 20cm high step.
-The seats in "Coach" (standard train car) are significantly wider than the first-class seats we have and are spaced so far apart that you can comfortably stretch out your legs, completely!
-Of course, there are dining cars and, as a special feature, an observation car where the seats are not facing forward but towards the floor-to-ceiling windows.
-There, with a bottle of wine again, we spent several hours just watching as the Pacific waves crashed against the cliffs.
+At Amtrak, a conductor approaches you on the platform, shows you where you can board, and another worker places a small bridge at the door so you don't injure yourself on the 20cm high step.
+The seats in "Coach" (standard train car) are significantly wider than the first-class seats in Germany, and are spaced so far apart that you can comfortably stretch out your legs, completely!
+Of course, there are dining cars and, as a special feature, an observation car where the seats are not facing forward but towards the floor-to-ceiling side windows.
+There, with a bottle of wine again, we spent several hours just watching as the Pacific waves were crashing against the cliffs.

 Upon arriving in Oxnard (near L.A.), we spent the night at a motel and the next day we crossed over to the Channel Islands, offshore islands that are completely uninhabited and where you can enjoy hiking.
 We were brought ashore from the ship with a dinghy.